remo-rcm/remo2-doc/source/introduction.rst

 that calculates the anthropogenic AOD.
 The anthorpogenic part varies from year-to-year and can be also used with scenario forcing.

+The aerosol climatology can be changed by altering the ``IAERCLI`` namelist variable.

 .. _sec_wetcore:

 Wet Advection